sigmacomputing/sigmaquickstarts/site/sigmaguides/src/Tables_input_tables_use_cases/input_tables_use_cases.md

 <img src="assets/tp15.png" width="400"/>

-Now users are limited to selecting valid values from data that exists in Snowflake / USERS table.
+Now users are limited to selecting valid values from data that exists in `USERS` table.

-Even though we configured the new column's Data Validation to point to the Input Table, the Sub Region column is "linked" to the data coming from the Users table so it will always be up to date.
+Even though we configured the new column's data validation to point to the input table, the `Sub Region` column is "linked" to the data coming from the `Users` table, so it will always be up to date.

 Next we want to add a `New column via lookup` to the `Opportunities` table.